 Waa-zhi-Nishnaabemang ndaknoomage.
 I teach how to speak in the language of the Nishnaabek (aka Ojibwe), which I have been doing in the Indigenous Studies department at the University of Sudbury since 1989.
 I’m also striving to finish the Nishnaabemwin-English dictionary as part of the Algonquian Linguistic Atlas project.

 Assistant Professor at McGill University in Montreal.
 Angelica speaks Portuguese, English and Spanish.
 Her research interests are classroom research, drama in language learning and plurilingual instruction.

 PhD candidate at York University (Toronto) and Research Assistant for LINCDIRE.

 MA student at OISE/University of Toronto and research assistant for LINCDIRE.

-Michael is a long-time ESL/EFL teacher and a PhD student at the University of Toronto.
+Michael is a long-time ESL/EFL teacher and a PhD candidate at the University of Toronto.
 On the LINCDIRE project, he works as the Research and Technology Coordinator.

 PhD Candidate in Language and Literacies Education in the collaborative Knowledge Media Design program at OISE, University of Toronto.
 Faith speaks English, French, Portuguese and Japanese.
 She teaches English for Academic Preparation at Niagara College in the School of English Language Studies, and she is also a Research Assistant on the LINCDIRE Project.